vgpass/deep-learning-challenge/AlphabetSoupCharityAnalysis.md

     * Types of media used to conduct the campaign.

 2. The second step that should be considered is using a different model to train and test the data.
 There are ensemble models, transfer learning, and others.
 In addition, other optimization algorithms might be attampted such as Adam, RMSprop, or Adagrad.
 Ensemble models are a way of combining multiple models through various methods such as bagging, where random data points can be selected more than once.
 Transfer Learning is a technique where the outputs of a model are used to further train a model.
 Certain learned features can be applied to the next training set and the weights fine-tuned to improve accuracy.
 These techniques can improve accuracy and sometimes speed up the performance of the model.

+In conclusion, although the attempts were unsuccessful, much important information was obtained in the process.
+These 'lessons' could be used to create more predictive models in the future and could acheive the goal of Alphabet Soup to create a worthwhile tool to increase the foundations effectiveness in supporting charities.